ming-t18/ConwayHs/README.md

 # API

+Top-level module: `Data.Conway`

 ## Basic datatypes

+ - Finite values
+    - `Natural`: natural number from Haskell standard library
     - `Dyadic`: dyadic rational numbers -- rationals with power of 2 denominators
+ - Ordinals and surreals -- `Conway`
     - `Conway a`: surreal numbers with coefficient type `a`
     - `Conway Dyadic`: representable surreal numbers
- - `VebMono`: a Veblen function monomial
- - `MonoTerm p a`: a single term (including finite coefficient) in Cantor/Conway normal form. helper for the `Ord` implementation of `Conway`, `SignExpansion` and `FSE`
     - `Ordinal`: representable ordinal numbers, alias of `Conway Natural`
+    - `VebMono`: a Veblen function monomial: $\phi(o, a)$
+ - Sign expansions
     - `SignExpansion`: sign expansions of `Conway Dyadic`
     - `FSE`: sign expansions of dyadic rationals
- - `Reduced a`: wrapper for reduced sign expansions
+    - `Reduced a`: wrapper for reduced sign expansions as explained in Gonshor's book
+ - Ranges and sequences
+    - `ParentSeq a`: the immediate parent sequence of a `Conway a`
+    - `ConwaySeq a`: the limit sequence completing to a `Conway a`
+    - `MonoSeq a`: the limit sequence of a monomial
+    - `Veb1Seq a`: the limit sequence of a Veblen monomial $\phi(o, a)$
+    - `FixBase a`: the base of a fixed-point iteration
+    - `LeftRight a`: the `{ left | right }` representation of a `Conway a`
+ - Transfinite sequences
     - `Infinite a`: an infinite list with order type $\omega$

 ## Typeclasses